eht16/python-logstash-async/docs/config.rst

 ``database_path``

-    The path to the file containing queued events
+    The path to the file containing queued events.
+    To use an in-memory cache instead of a SQLite database, simply pass ``None``.
+See :doc:`persistence` for details.

     *Type*: ``string``